JettIsOnTheNet/Awesome-Cheat-Sheets-for-Memory-Hacking/README.md

 # Awesome Cheat Sheets for Memory Hacking
-When juggling languages and tools, having quick references like these is key.
+When juggling languages and tools, having quick reference is key.
 These are detailed enough to assist and initiate memory recall, concise enough for quick scanning.
-Along with active recall; flashcards, mnemonics, and spaced repetition also help in reinforcing and knowledge retreval, all of which these are for.
+Active recall, flashcards, mnemonics, and spaced repetition help in reinforcing and knowledge retreval, all of which these are specifically geared for.

 [_For more info on how these methods enhance memory and recall, there are additional resources and medical studies linked below_](./#studies)